YaoQ/pcduino-doc/en/post/bmp180-onmbed.md

 NRF51822 communicates with BMP180 using I2C port and the **SCL** port is connected to **P0.18** and **SDA** port is connected to **P0.17**.

 ![](../images/i2c-bmp180.png)

-This totutial will introduce how to use BMP180 to get arometric pressure and temperature data and print these data to serial port.
+This tutorial will introduce how to use BMP180 to get barometric pressure and temperature data and print these data to serial port.

 ## Pre-requisites
 * BLE SENSORS TAG x 1